david97cz/David_Muller_Examples/Java/BattleShipGame/README.md

 David Müller

-## Code Structure

-The code is consisted of 4 classes.
-The main class is Main_menu where all initial parameters can be set – size of board, ship deployment or scoring system.
-Other classes – ShipDeployment, Game and Scoring System are somehow connected to the main class.

-In Main_Menu class are first imported all packages, then are defined all variables In method Main_menu all buttons, labels and function of buttons are adjusted, and they are added to the main frame:

-If the The authorButton button is used, window with information about the author (me) pop up:

-Buttons highScoreButton and rulesButton has function based on similar principle.
-The exitButton will close the Main method:

-Buttons highScoreButton and rulesButton has function based on similar principle.
-The main function in Main_menu is used only launch main menu GUI:

-The shipDeploymentButton calls the ShipDeplyment class and open 2 windows, where players can deploy their ship via GUI:

-In the Battleship deployment window, player must place all the ships and save the deployment.
-The ship can be placed horizontally (left side of the ship will be placed in the button) or vertically (top side of the ship will be placed in the button).
-There is also reset button, that clears the field from ship and player can deploys ship again.
-In the ShipDeployment class are first defined all the variables similarly as in in Main_Menu class.
-ShipDeplyment class contains methods:
-•	deployShipCanvas, that generates grid of buttons
-•	addCoordinates, that saves coordinates of deployed ships
-•	ship, that is used for generating any ship and consists of variables o	numberOfMoves, that is used to decide in which order will the ship be deployed o	coordA and coordB, that set first coordinates (x and y) in the grid o	lengthOfShip, that set length of the ship o	type, that assigns type of ship
-•	deployShip, that generate specific ship in specic order of deployment

-If all the ships are deployed, the game can be launched

-Class for game itself is Game.
-In Game class are first defined all variables.
-Class Game consists of methods playerXBattlefield, playerXMove, scoreXAdd  for each player (X = 1 or 2), player ,setTurn and getHighScore.
-In method player is set the GUI of the game.
-The method player is launched by the play method.
-Methods player1Battlefield and player2Battlefield set grid into GUI.
-Methods Player1Move and Player2Move compare saved coordinates from class ShipDeployment with coordinates obtained by clicking on arbitrary button in grid.
-If they are same the button changes its colour to red and add score to opposite player.

-Methods scoreAdd and move are used for adding score and number of turn.
-Method play is used to launch the Game window and it is used in Main_Menu in button startGameButton.

-Method setTurn allows switching game between Player 1 and Player 2 after a turn is played.
-Method getHighScore returns hight score.
-Game will ends when player reveals all opposing ships Last class ScoringSystem is for choosing scoring system.
-In first case is scoring system equals for both players.
-In second case the points-per-hit are different for each player in order to compensate the player going second.
+# Class: MainMenu
+Overview

+The MainMenu class handles the initial setup and user interface of the main menu, including the configuration of buttons, labels, and their respective functions.

+## Initialization
+Import Packages: All necessary packages are imported.

+Define Variables: Essential variables are initialized.

+Methods

+MainMenu: Configures and adds all buttons, labels, and their functions to the main frame.

+Button Functions

+Author Button: Displays a window with information about the author.

+HighScore Button: Displays the high score information.

+Rules Button: Displays the game rules.

+Exit Button: Closes the main menu.

+ShipDeployment Button: Calls the ShipDeployment class, opening two windows for players to deploy their ships via the GUI.

+Main Function: Launches the main menu GUI.

+# Class: ShipDeployment

+Overview

+The ShipDeployment class manages the ship deployment phase of the game, allowing players to place ships on the grid.

+Initialization

+Define Variables: Variables are initialized similarly to the MainMenu class.

+Methods

+deployShipCanvas: Generates a grid of buttons for ship placement.

+addCoordinates: Saves the coordinates of deployed ships.

+ship: Generates any ship with the following attributes:

+numberOfMoves: Determines the deployment order.

+coordA and coordB: Set the initial coordinates (x, y) in the grid.

+lengthOfShip: Sets the length of the ship.

+type: Assigns the type of ship.

+deployShip: Generates a specific ship in the defined order of deployment.

+Deployment Phase

+Players must place all ships and save the deployment.
+Ships can be placed:

+Horizontally: The left side of the ship is placed on the button.

+Vertically: The top side of the ship is placed on the button.

+Reset Button: Clears the field for re-deployment.

+# Class: Game
+Overview

+The Game class manages the actual gameplay, including player moves and score tracking.

+## Initialization

+Define Variables: Variables are initialized at the beginning.

+Methods

+playerXBattlefield (X = 1 or 2): Sets up the grid for each player in the GUI.

+playerXMove (X = 1 or 2): Compares saved coordinates from ShipDeployment with coordinates obtained by clicking on a grid button.
+If they match, the button changes color to red, and the opposite player scores.

+scoreXAdd (X = 1 or 2): Adds score for each player.

+move: Tracks the number of turns.

+play: Launches the game window and is called by the startGameButton in MainMenu.

+setTurn: Switches turns between Player 1 and Player 2.

+getHighScore: Returns the high score.

+## Game End

+The game ends when a player reveals all opposing ships.

+# Class: ScoringSystem

+Overview

+The ScoringSystem class allows selection of different scoring systems.

+## Scoring Systems

+Equal Scoring: Both players have the same points-per-hit.

+Compensated Scoring: Points-per-hit differ for each player to compensate for the second player's disadvantage.